c-susan/flask_e2e_project/README.md

 + **data** folder: contains the dataset used in the application
 + **db** folder: contains the SQL database code for creating a table and inserting values
 + **docs** folder: contains screenshots of the application and a README.md file with an overview of the project and application
 + **logs** folder: contains logs from Sentry.io exported in json format in addition a screenshots of several of the issues logged on sentry.

+The [README.md](https://github.com/c-susan/flask_e2e_project/tree/main/docs) file located in the docs tab inludes the documentation for this repo.